Safe Essential Oils for Pregnancy & How to Use Them

 Here are a few suggestions for oils you can use during labor and delivery

-• Clary Sage oil can be used to reduce tension, which is helpful for contractions.
+- Clary Sage oil can be used to reduce tension, which is helpful for contractions.
 Consider blending Clary Sage with other calming essential oils like Lavender oil or Geranium oil.
-Note: Do not use Clary Sage before labor unless instructed to do so by a midife.
+As mentioned in this research study, Geranium helped women with anxious feelings during labor.
+Note: Do not use Clary Sage before labor unless instructed to do so by a midwife.

 What essential oils are safe to use during breastfeeding?